100 Years of racetrack legends: 1937 - 1946

 CHUNG CHONG

-• Chestnut Colt by Lang Bian – Oriwai
+• Lang Bian — Oriwai, Colt

-• Vendor: Karamu Stud, Hastings
+• Vendor — Karamu Stud, Hastings

-• Purchase Price: 80gns
+• Purchase Price — 80gns

 Chung Chong was bred by long-time Hawke’s Bay breeder Frank Ormond, who imported and stood Lang Bian at his Karamu Stud.
-The last surviving son of the Hon J. D. Ormond, one of the founders of New Zealand racing, Frank continued breeding at Karamu Stud after the death of his father 1917.
+The last surviving son of the Hon J. D. Ormond, one of the founders of New Zealand racing, Frank continued breeding at Karamu Stud after the death of his father in 1917.

 1944: BRUCE (LOT 34)